-- (a) The Commanding Officer, MCAS Miramar, through the Environmental Management Officer, S-7, is responsible for developing and implementing a comprehensive environmental program. - (b) Department heads and tenant commands stationed and/or operating aboard MCAS Miramar are responsible for implementation and management of the programs and plans in enclosure (1).
+(a) The Commanding Officer, MCAS Miramar, through the Environmental Management Officer, S-7, is responsible for developing and implementing a comprehensive environmental program.

+(b) Department Heads and tenant commands stationed and/or operating aboard MCAS Miramar are responsible for implementation and management of the programs and plans in enclosure (1).

+b.
+Subordinate Element Missions

-- (1) Department heads and tenant commanders shall act as the unit point of contact for environmental matters, designate unit Environmental Compliance Coordinators (ECCs), and aggressively promote environmental program compliance within their units. - (2) ECCs shall familiarize themselves with enclosure (1) and ensure unit compliance with its programs and plans. - c.
+(1) Department Heads and tenant commanders shall act as the unit point of contact for environmental matters, designate unit Environmental Compliance Coordinators (ECCs), and aggressively promote environmental program compliance within their units.

+(2) ECCs shall familiarize themselves with enclosure (1) and ensure unit compliance with its programs and plans.

+c.
 Coordinating Instructions.
-Submit recommended changes to this order to the MCAS Miramar Environmental Management Department via the appropriate chain of command. - 5.
-Administration and Logistics.
+Submit recommended changes to this Order to the MCAS Miramar Environmental Management Department via the appropriate chain of command.

+5. Administration and Logistics.
 This Order is issued under Distribution Statement A and is published electronically.
-It can be accessed online via the MCAS Miramar web page at https://www.mciwest.usmc.mil/inst/mcasm/Adj/Lists/Station%20Directi Dir/AllItems.aspx
+It can be accessed online via the MCAS Miramar SharePoint at: https://eis.usmc.mil/sites/miramar/orders/Forms/AllItems.aspx a.
+Command.
+This Order is applicable to personnel assigned to MCAS Miramar and all tenant commands.